felidelagente/Yelp-Camp-Test/README.md

 WELCOME TO MY YELP CAMP
 =======================

-This is an exercise for Web Deveopment Bootcamp, adding my YelpCamp project to GitHub.
+This is an exercise for Web Development Bootcamp, adding my YelpCamp project to GitHub.

 Cheers.